canonical/platform-engineering-docs/engineering-practices/charm-development/charm-publication.md

    Breaking changes should be postponed until the new track is released as a consequence of the increased major workload version

 4. The default track will be the latest stable version.
 For instance, 2/stable when 1/edge, 1/stable, 2/edge and 2/stable are available.
-   This will mean that an operator will have to manually switch tracks, in order to upgrade a charm to a higher track.
+   This will mean that an operator will have to manually switch tracks in order to upgrade a charm to a higher track.